-Services at the Health Center are available only to College at Oneonta students (part-time and full-time).
+Services at the Health Center are available only to SUNY Oneonta students (part-time and full-time).
 Students.
 Once a student has withdrawn, been dismissed, or graduated they are no longer eligible for health care at the Health Center.

 It is required that a student have a completed Proof of Immunization Form and Health History prior to being seen for health services at the Health Center.

 Medical Management of Students when the Health Center is not open

 It is the student's responsibility to obtain medical care for urgent medical problems that occur when the Health Center is not open, and that cannot wait until the Health Center re-opens.
 The student can obtain medical care from their own private provider, or establish care with a local provider.
 A third option is to obtain care from an urgent care center located in Oneonta.

 Medical emergencies at those times when the Health Center is closed are to be sent to A.O.
 Fox Emergency Department by ambulance, car, by calling 911, or calling University Police at 436-3550.